tifa/server/README.md

 - Install Docker

-## Automated deployment
+## Remote repositories

-Automate deployment of projects to the remote instance via a bare git repository.
+Deploy projects to the remote instance via a bare git repository.

 Create a new key pair without a passphrase.